-The Authority's appointed officials considered many factors when setting the 2023 budget and fees charged for business-type activities.
+The Authority's appointed officials considered many factors when setting the 2024 budget and fees charged for business-type activities.
 Lease revenues on commercial office space owned by the Authority are governed by rates negotiated in long-term leases.

-At the national level, unemployment decreased to 3.6% at the end of fiscal-year 2022, a decrease of 2.3% from last year.
-Unemployment in the City of Tulsa was below the national level during fiscal year 2022.
-The rate was 3.5% at the end of the fiscal-year, a decrease of .4% from last year.
+At the national level, unemployment remained at 3.6% at the end of fiscal-year 2023 consistent with last year.
+Unemployment in the Tulsa metropolitan area was below the national level during fiscal year 2023.
+The rate was 3% at the end of the fiscal-year, a decrease of .5% from last year.